-Adeptia Connect is an industry leading Data Integration and Extract Transform and Load (ETL) software for aggregating, synchronizing and migrating data across systems and databases.
+Adeptia Connect is an industry-leading self-service data integration and extract transform and load (ETL) solution for aggregating, synchronizing and migrating data across systems and databases.
 It has been recognized by leading analysts and has been proven by hundreds of companies utilizing it in critical business operations.

-Adeptia’s unique attribute is that it offers “self-service ETL” capability because it enables business users and data scientists to themselves create simple business data integration connections.
+Adeptia’s offers a unique “self-service ETL” capability to empower business users and data scientists to themselves create simple business data integration connections with speed and precision.
 Of course, developers can use it too to create rich data integration flows that include data validations, cleansing, routing, exception-handling and back-end connectivity.
+However, the need for users to rely on IT for executing integrations reduces to a minimum.

 Adeptia Connect is an enterprise-class data integration software that is centrally administered and managed to ensure smooth performance and uptime.
 Detailed logs are maintained and audit trails are available to ensure compliance with regulatory requirements like Sarbanes-Oxley.
-This product is standards-based and it leverages Service-Oriented Architecture (SOA) and process-based approach to create flexible and loosely coupled data flows that suit any aggregation or data warehousing solutions.
+This business data integration solution is standards-based and it leverages Service-Oriented Architecture (SOA) and process-based approach to create flexible and loosely coupled data flows that suit any aggregation or data warehousing solutions.
 It is ideally suited for an Extract, Transform and Load (ETL) scenario.

 Adeptia offers all the features and functionality that one would need in a complete process-centric, SOA-based application integration solution.
 This includes the following capabilities: